 Chowdhury et al (2021) investigated the anti-inflammatory and anti-nociceptive properties of MEXX (Methnol extract of Xylia xylocarpa), shedding light on the potential medicinal applications of X. xylocarpa leaves.
 One notable aspect of their research is the utilization of diverse methods to evaluate the bioactivities of the plant extract.
 In vitro experiments demonstrated a significant reduction in membrane hemolysis and protein denaturation, indicating potent anti-inflammatory effects.
 Additionally, in-vivo studies corroborated these findings, showing substantial analgesic effects in both the acetic acid-induced writhing test and formalin-induced paw-licking test.
 Moreover, the identification of trans-5-hydroxypipecolic acid and its favorable docking score against key enzymes involved in inflammation, coupled with promising pharmacokinetic and toxicological profiles, offers valuable insights into the potential mechanisms of action of the extract.

 Vadivel and Biesalski (2013) examined the relationship between indigenous processing methods of X. xylocarpa seeds and their total free phenolics, antioxidant activity, and health-relevant functionality.
-The study investigated the effects of traditional processing methods on the phytochemical content and functional properties of X. xylocarpa seeds, focusing on four different indigenous processing methods: sprouting, oil frying, soaking and cooking, and open pan raosting.
+The study investigated the effects of traditional processing methods on the phytochemical content and functional properties of X. xylocarpa seeds, focusing on four different indigenous processing methods: sprouting, oil frying, soaking and cooking, and open pan roasting.
 The findings were promising, indicating an increase in total free phenolic content and significant enhancements in the antioxidant and free radical-scavenging activities of the seeds after sprouting and oil frying.
-Moreover, the seeds displayed α-amylase and α-glucosdase inhibition characteristics, which are essential in diabetes management.
+Moreover, the seeds displayed α-amylase and α-glucosidase inhibition characteristics, which are essential in diabetes management.
 Additionally, the bark decoction is used for gonorrhea, diarrhea, vomiting cessation, and as a vermifuge.
 The fruits yield fatty oil, and leaves serve as manure (Puskar 2012).

 Lam et al (2016) isolated, the anti-acetylcholinesterase (AChE) and anti-butyrylcholinesterase (BChE) properties of compounds from X. xylocarpa and showed potential cognitive benefits in the context of treating attention and cognitive deficits associated with neurodegenerative diseases.
 Similarly, Nakmee et al (2016), explored the antimicrobial and antioxidant properties of this species and the methanol fraction showed significant antimicrobial activity and identified antioxidant compounds, including tannins and flavonoids.